APPLE iMac M1 24″ (2021) Review

 Apple iMac M1 24″ (2021) has a multi-speaker system with Dolby Atmos support for surround and it’s pretty good.
 It’s not quite as good as the 27-inch iMac which is bigger and has room for bigger drivers, but it’s very nice sounding for a desktop computer system.

 You have three mics, which are supposed to help for better Zoom call quality.
-And there’s a full HD facetime camera up front as well.
+And there’s a full HD Facetime camera up front as well.
 So, a little bit higher resolution, thankfully.
 I’ve been surprised that they haven’t been upping resolutions sooner on their cameras.

 Apple iMac M1 24 2021 Ports